 Source: Care Inspectorate Scotland

 The Scottish Public Services Ombudsman is the final stage for investigating complaints about publicly funded services in Scotland, which would include services in care homes.
 The final stage for self-funding residents paying for services in a care home in Scotland is the Care Inspectorate Scotland.

-What the Scottish Ombudsman can investigate and time limits
+What are the Scottish Ombudsman can investigate and time limits?

 The Scottish Public Services Ombudsman cannot deal with complaints about the actual care and the standards of care delivered by a care home.
 This is done by the Care Inspectorate in Scotland.
 What it can investigate includes:

 - information provided about social work services